Skip to content

 1. Navigate to src/agents/iris.rs

-4. Press w on error handling code
+4. Press w on the code

 5. Iris explains: "Added to gracefully handle JSON parse errors from LLM"